This

 Israeli-Palestinian Conflict, Part IV.

-2. Israelis, Palestinians, the
+2. Israelis, Palestinians,

 Arab States, & Peace Efforts